PaulKinlan/paul.kinlan.me/content/2106-12-28-whither-flash.markdown

   migrate from Flash to the web covering as many scenarios as possible.

-As a developer relations team for Chrome at Google, I'd like to make sure that we we have as much of the guidance needed to support developers in this transition especially from the angle of the media stack.
+As a developer relations team for Chrome at Google, I'd like to make sure that we have as much of the guidance needed to support developers in this transition especially from the angle of the media stack.

-I don't think we can create it, but I would love to see clear guidance for games developers on how to stay on the web.
+I am very keen to hear from Flash developers about your frustrations and what you will need to help with the migration.
+If there are features missing from Chrome or any other browser that you need, we need that list.
+If there are tooling issues then it will be great to know.
+If there are things we are blatently missing then we need to know that too.

+Onwards Web!